Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 Dealing with too many redirects

-HTTP status codes with the 3xx format indicate the client was redirected and must perform some additional actions to complete the request.
-However, this can occasionally lead to situations where you end up with an infinite redirect loop.
+HTTP status codes with the 3xx format indicate that the client was redirected and must perform some additional actions to complete the request.
+However, this can occasionally lead to an infinite redirect loop.

 """